mikhama/presentation-tensorflowjs/README.md

 ```
 With each new iteration, a probability of prediction is increasing, because the model is training. `epochs` is a number of iterations.

+You can see when "epochs" value is increasing, "y" is approximate to value that expected.

 ```
 epochs = 10 shows 7.3903484
 epochs = 100 shows 8.130826